 Find more information on the study homepage

 - Develop evidence-based policy and practice guidelines for digital mental healthcare and make digital programs and services more accessible and equitable.

 - Invest in mental health care accessibility, specifically reducing barriers for equity-deserving groups

 - Invest in training and infrastructure support for mental health providers

-- Population/Community Approach to Mental Health Promotion and Empowerment
+- Community Approaches to Mental Health Promotion and Empowerment